smartjourneymining/probabilistic_games/README.md

 3. Update the links in the second cell of `io_alergia_greps.ipynb` and `io_alergia_bpic17.ipynb` to your local installs.

 4. Run both notebooks to reproduce all experiments and plots.
-   Due to memory consumption in BPIC'17 needs the Java maximal memory be increaesd to 6 GB with `-javamaxmem 6g`.
+   Due to memory consumption in BPIC'17 needs the Java maximal memory be increaesd to 8GB with `-javamaxmem 8g`.
     These cells are currently commented out in the notebook.